 Place the whole turkey into the turkey fryer pot, and fill with water until the turkey is covered.
 Remove the turkey from the pot, and mark the water line, which will be the same level of oil that will be needed to deep fry the turkey.
 This will ensure you don’t dangerously over fill with oil, causing a fire.
 See video above.

-You can play with the herbs you add in the marinade and rub, we have a fantastic Smoked Sea Salt that my sister gave us, but regular salt would work fine.
+You can play with the herbs you add in the marinade and rub.
+I have a fantastic Smoked Sea Salt that my sister gave me, but regular salt would work fine.
 Purchase a marinade injector, but be careful not to clog the holes, which is why I ground up my spices using a pestle and mortar.
 You could just strain the herbs from the butter before you inject, but that flavour would be weaker.
 When you cut the turkey breast, you can see the flavour of the marinade in the meat, so good!

 So Australians, rejoice.
 If you’ve always wanted to try deep fried turkey, now you can, easily available in Australia, with a bonus crab cooker.
 For my American readers, your turkey fryer doubles as a crab cooker too.

 Just because it’s deep fried, doesn’t meant you don’t make any stuffing!
 Bread stuffing is the best part, and I have an awesome stove top stuffing recipe you should check out!
 For desert, try my Australian Christmas Pavlova to complete your holiday meal.
 Bon Appetit! Приятного аппетита!

 How To Deep Fry A Turkey + Video